 Sea Stars

-Ochre stars seem to be everywhere — on the beach, on the rocks, huddles among the anemones.
+Ochre stars seem to be everywhere – on the beach, on the rocks, curled among the anemones.

 They look quite innocuous until you see a gang of them in the act of prying open mussels for breakfast:

-There are lots of other sea stars with great names (sun star, blood star), so keep your eyes out!
+There are lots of other sea stars with fabulous names (sun star, blood star), so keep your eyes out!

 Sponges

-I’m not sure if the orange stuff above on the rock is a sponge or something else entirely.
+I’m not sure if the orange stuff on the rock below is a sponge or something else entirely.
 If you happen to know, please leave a comment!

 Barnacles

-It’s hard to believe that these pointy appendages are related to crabs and lobsters, but the acorn barnacle casings above actually house a sort of shrimp-like creature.
+It’s hard to believe that these pointy structures are related to crabs and lobsters, but the casings above actually belong to a crustacean called an acorn barnacle.
 Ditto for the gooseneck barnacles below:

 I found all of these at Oceanside Beach, just opposite the Three Arches at super-low tide.